mcarbonne/minimal-server-monitoring/README.md

 A **Message** metric is the combination of a metricId and a message.
 Example: `metricId: "container_XXXX_updated", message: "container XXXX was updated ...."`

+Providers can persist data using **Storage**, a simple key-value database.

-Currently, the following scraper providers are implemented :
+The following providers are implemented :

 #### container
 - no parameters